openebs/charts/README.md

 - Upload the new version of the charts to the [GitHub releases](https://github.com/openebs/charts/releases).
 - Update the helm repo index file and push to the [GitHub Pages branch](https://github.com/openebs/charts/tree/gh-pages).

+## Mayastor Helm Chart

+Helm chart for Mayastor is currently maintained [along the Mayastor code-base](https://github.com/openebs/Mayastor/tree/develop/chart).
+Please, note, that it is being actively maintained and can change without warning.

 ## OpenEBS Artifacts